snaeimi/REWET/README.md

 For any pottential collaboratiion, please contact the author.

 ## Citing

 For citation, please contact the author.

 ## License

 No Liciense yet

+## ACKNOWLEDGMENTS

+This project was funded with National Science Foundation Award No. CMMI-1735483.
+The Developer also extended gratitude to Los Angeles Department of Water and Power (LADWP) for providing the input and water network which was the testbed for the development of REWET.
+REWET was produced as part of Doctoral Dissertation at University of Delaware, and is supervised by Doctor Rachel Davidson, Department of Civil and Environmental Engineering, University of Delaware.